mukhsmu/treeIris/README.md

 ## Download and Installation ##

-treeIris requires both ROOT (https://root.cern.ch) and ROOTANA (https://bitbucket.org/tmidas/rootana).
+treeIris requires both ROOT (https://root.cern.ch), ROOTANA (https://bitbucket.org/tmidas/rootana) and iris-daqtools (https://bitbucket.org/ttriumfdaq/iris-daqtools).

 To install treeIris use

 	git clone https://github.com/iris-triumf/treeIris

-change variable "ROOTANA" in the Makefile to the path of your ROOTANA installation.
-And compile treeIris with
+change variable "ROOTANA" in the Makefile to the path of your ROOTANA installation, as well as IRISDIR to the directory where iris-daqtools is installed, and compile treeIris with

 	make